 Artificial intelligence (AI) is a branch of computer science concerned with building smart machines capable of performing tasks that typically require human intelligence.

-Machine learning (ML) is a type of AI that uses data in order to self-learn by analyzing data and then applies that learning without the need for human intervention.
+Machine learning (ML) is a type of AI that uses data to self-learn by analyzing data and then applying that learning without the need for human intervention.
 This subset of AI continues to gain prominence within a multitude of organizations.

 As the Internet of Things (IoT) becomes more prevalent and the scope of insurance projects increases in size and logistical granularity, the amount of data will only increase exponentially.
 Machine Learning can utilize this data to provide greater insight into current and potential customers, as well as illustrate clearer connections between current insurance services being offered and their financial outcomes.
 AI can help a company gain a more strategic view of how to not only respond to the data provided, but in turn better strategically position themselves.